DeeJayTC/net-dynamic-api/README.md

 | VNext |  <img src="https://img.shields.io/github/workflow/status/DeeJayTC/net-dynamic-api/.NET/vnext?label=vnext"> | [0.1.0-alpha-4a262d](https://www.nuget.org/packages/TCDev.ApiGenerator/0.1.0-alpha-4a262d)

 ## About
-*Note: this is a really early Alpha, consider things with care.

-The API Generator takes any class (or json definition) you like and turns it into a fully working CRUD API with Odata support, Database (SQL SQLLite or InMemory), Events, Caching and everything else handled automatically for you.
+The API Generator automatically generates a fully working CRUD Microservice from just your Model (C# Classes) or a JSON Definition.
+Everything from routes, database handling, migrations, openapi spec, OData etc is working magically out of the box!
+You just write your model and get a fully working CRUD api with filtering, sorting, selectable fields and everything else OData and classic REST offers.

 By using the API Generator, this little code snippet is already a working CRUD API